canonical-websites/tutorials.ubuntu.com/tutorials/containers/get-started-charmed-kubernetes/get-started-charmed-kubernetes.md

 Juju client is available on many platforms and distributions.
 If you are running **Ubuntu**, you can install Juju client by running the following command:
 `sudo snap install juju --classic`

-If you are using other **Linux** distribution, you have to install snapd firt.
+If you are using other **Linux** distribution, you have to install snapd first.
 Refer to [Snapd documentation][snapd] for more information on installing snapd on your Linux distribution.

 If you are using other OS than Linux, such as **macOS** or **Windows**, refer to [Juju documentation][jujuinstall].